-(e) LAND AND WATER CONSERVATION FUND ACT.-Funds made available under this section shall be supplemental to any funds appropriated under the Land and Water Conservation Fund Act (16 U.S.C.
+(e) Land and Water Conservation Fund Act - Funds made available under this section shall be supplemental to any funds appropriated under the Land and Water Conservation Fund Act (16 U.S.C.
 4601-4 et seq.).

-(f) TERMINATION.-On termination of activities under section 205-

-(1) the Federal Land Disposal Account shall be terminated; and

-(2) any remaining balance in the account shall become available for appropriation under section 3 of the Land and Water Conservation Fund Act (16 U.S.C.
+(f) Termination - On termination of activities under section 2304 of this title (1) the Federal Land Disposal Account shall be terminated; and (2) any remaining balance in the account shall become available for appropriation under section 3 of the Land and Water Conservation Fund Act (16 U.S.C.
 4601-6).